erlydtl/erlydtl/README.markdown

   `compiler:forms/2`.
 This can prove useful when using extensions to add extra defines etc when compiling the generated code.

+* `constants` - Replace template variables with a constant value when compiling the template.
+This can _not_ be overridden when rendering the template.
+See also `default_vars`.

 * `custom_filters_modules` **deprecated** - A list of modules to be used for handling custom filters.
 The modules will be searched in order and take precedence over the built-in filters.
 Each custom